Best Slip On

 Timberland makes one of the best shoes for nurses to wear.
 The Renova was created specifically to be easy to wear with the slip-on design.
 The anti-fatigue support provides all-day comfort thanks to the anatomical shape.
 In addition, the outsole is one-piece from heel to toe and it reduces pressure on the forefoot.

 With maximum leg and back support, this is also one of the best nursing shoes for back pain.
 The slip-resistant, Safegrip outsole allows for traction in any condition.
 The Scotchguard protectant keeps your shoes looking nice and resistant to stains.

 Moreover, the Outlast Adaptive Comfort, Bi-Fit Tri-density footbed combined with the temperature regulator all provide the optimal condition for a day at work.
 Katy works as a critical care nurse and she just loved these Timberland shoes.
-She says they fit great, breathe well and have amazing support.
-She also has something to say about how they are easy to clean:

 So if you're looking for white, comfortable and long-lasting nurse shoes, these may be a great option to cover your needs.

 5 Reasons why these are the best nursing shoes for back pain

 Best Brands for Nurses

 There are several brands you can choose from when looking for a quality nursing shoe.
 Here are three of the most popular.